flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

     - Handle N-dimensional arrays
     - Handle full diversity of dtypes
     - Handle non-array (i.e., list, tuple) inputs
+- Flexibility has a performance cost
-- More narrow routines might be able to out-perform flexible routines
+- More narrow routines might be more efficient

 </v-clicks>
 </Transform>